samiksha-31/200244525031/Hive_Lab/Basic_2.md

 ## 6. Verify the Result
 a.
-Modify the query from the last step and display the top 30 comments that contain “WHO” and “EOP.” select count(*) as comment_count, info_count where info_comment like "%WHO%" and info_comment like "%EOP%"
+Modify the query from the last step and display the top 30 comments that contain “WHO” and “EOP.”:

+select count(*) as comment_count, info_count
+where info_comment like "%WHO%" and info_comment like "%EOP%"